Annie Jump Cannon: Career, 1896–1940

-Not long after work began on the Draper Catalogue, a disagreement developed as to how to classify the stars.
+Not long after work began on the Draper Catalogue, in 1885 a disagreement developed as to how to classify the stars.
 The analysis was first started by Nettie Farrar, who left a few months later to be married.
 This left the problem to the ideas of Henry Draper's niece Antonia Maury (who insisted on a complex classification system) and Williamina Fleming (who was overseeing the project for Pickering, and wanted a much more simple, straightforward approach).
-Cannon negotiated a compromise: she started by examining the bright southern hemisphere stars.
+After Cannon joined the project, she negotiated a compromise: she started by examining the bright southern hemisphere stars.
 To these stars, she applied a third system, a division of stars into the spectral classes O, B, A, F, G, K, M. Her scheme was based on the strength of the Balmer absorption lines.
 After absorption lines were understood in terms of stellar temperatures, her initial classification system was rearranged to avoid having to update star catalogs.

 In 1901, Cannon published her first catalog of stellar spectra.

 Cannon and the other women at the observatory, including Henrietta Swan Leavitt, Antonia Maury, and Florence Cushman, were criticized at first for being "out of their place" and not being housewives.
 Women did not commonly rise beyond the level of assistant in this line of work at the time and many were paid only 25 cents an hour to work seven hours a day, six days a week.
 Leavitt, another woman in the observatory who made significant contributions, shared with Cannon the experience of being deaf.
 Cannon dominated this field because of her "tidiness" and patience for the tedious work and even helped the men in the observatory gain popularity.
 Cannon helped broker partnerships and exchanges of equipment between men in the international community and assumed an ambassador-like role outside of it.